Employment Opportunities with UK Libraries

 - Campus Jobs

 - Student Ambassador Program

 UK Libraries employs the second highest number of student workers across the University of Kentucky.
-Day, evening and night shifts are often available at several of our nine campus libraries.
+Day, evening and night shifts are often available at several of our campus libraries.
 To apply for a student position with UK Libraries, visit the University of Kentucky's online employment portal.

 UK Libraries offers four paid undergraduate internships that cover a variety of subjects and skill sets to fit a wide array of interests.
 See below for more information on each internship.